xmonader/info_foundation/docs/definitions/threefold_user.md

-## ThreeFold User
+## ThreeFold Grid User

- - is the person/organization/company who buys capacity from the TF Grid
+ Is the person/organization/company who uses TFT to book capacity from the TF Grid
- - capacity can only be bought by means of TFTs